World Learning: Programs

 SIT Graduate Institute is the accredited master's degree program of World Learning, offering Master of Arts degrees in Conflict Transformation; International Education; Sustainable Development; Intercultural Service, Leadership and Management; and Teaching English to Speakers of Other Languages.

 SIT Study Abroad offers undergraduate programs overseas in more than 60 countries.
-The Study Abroad program has begun the journeys of many notable recipients of fellowships and prestigious education and platforms.SIT Study Abroad.
+The program has begun the journeys of many notable recipients of fellowships and prestigious education and platforms.
 The International Honors Program is a new member of the SIT Study Abroad portfolio, leading programs in studying and traveling with multiple destinations.